toofarm/shanecom/_content/projects/baseball-eval-flow.md

 As mentioned above, my database for this project is organized via a star schema.
 This is obviously different than the format in which the MLB offers game data, so prior to loading it into my database, I have to organize player stats by game, calculate player advanced metrics, and extract my dimension data for insertion into its appropriate tables.

-In order to insure my data integrity, I validate my payload after calling the API, and after each transform.
+In order to ensure my data integrity, I validate my payload after calling the API, and after each transform.
 This also helps guarantee that my DAG remains idemponent — returning the same results for each date range, each time the process is called.

 ### Prediction Pipeline